m-bock/purescript-transit/README.md

 - **Compile-time safety**: The compiler verifies that your `match` lines exactly correspond to the specification.
 If you miss a transition or add an invalid one, the code won't compile.
 - **No documentation drift**: The specification is the source of truth.
 If you change the spec, the compiler forces you to update the implementation to match.
 - **Automatic verification**: You don't need to manually check completeness—the compiler does it for you.
 Every transition in the spec must have a corresponding `match` line, and you can't add extra matches that aren't in the spec.

-### Compile-Time Safety

-The type system ensures that your implementation matches the specification.
-The following will **not** compile:

-- 🔴 Missing a match line for a state transition
-- 🔴 Matching on illegal state/message combinations
-- 🔴 Returning illegal states
-- 🔴 Misspelled names of states and messages

-Conversely, the compiler guarantees:

-- 🟢 All matches are covered
-- 🟢 Each match is on the correct state/message combination
-- 🟢 Each match returns the correct state
-- 🟢 All symbols (type-level strings) are spelled correctly

-Later we'll see how to generate the state diagram directly from the spec, ensuring it always stays in sync with the code.

 ### Writing Tests for the update function